 In this R program, we accept the user's values into name and age by providing an appropriate message to the user using '

-prompt' and print the string after concatenating with appropriate text.
+prompt' and print the string after concatenating it with the appropriate text.

 Here the built-in argument R.version.string will tell us which version of RStudio is running on our computer.
 It is given inside the